rancher/docs/content/rancher/v2.x/en/quick-start-guide/workload/quickstart-deploy-workload-nodeport/_index.md

 ### Attention: Cloud-Hosted Sandboxes

 When using a cloud-hosted virtual machine, you may not have access to the port running the container.
-In this event, you can test Nginx in an ssh session on the local machine.
-Use the port number after the `:` in the link under your workload, which is `31568` in this example.
+In this event, you can test Nginx in an ssh session on the local machine using `Execute Shell`.
+Use the port number after the `:` in the link under your workload if available, which is `31568` in this example.

 ```sh
 gettingstarted@rancher:~$ curl http://localhost:31568